Skip to main content

 From year 1, groups for English and maths (eight to 12 children in each) are fluid and not based purely on ability or attainment.
 In English, imagination and technical mastery do not necessarily go hand in hand so a good mix is sought, while in maths, pace is often key.

 Music is described as ‘incredible’.
 Choir and orchestra open to all and, we were told, 'Name an instrument and they will find a teacher.'
 In the upper school assembly, children sang lustily, conducted by the director of music and accompanied by a guitar-touting teacher and a jazz pianist.
 As the rendition of Hallelujah built to a crescendo, Jemima, the school dog, inserted a timely and pitch-perfect bark generating smiles and laughter.
-As the children filed out, one diverted to secure a quick hug from the head.
-A parent had advised that we would witness this and it was certainly not the only time it happened during our visit.

 Staff (called by their first names plus appropriate prefix) are ‘wonderful’ and plentiful (‘to ensure we can deliver on our promises’).
 One parent told us that they ‘help us navigate a tricky world’.
 Retention is high but there is young blood too, including one teacher who was a pupil at the school herself.
 A real sense of family; staff are united in their determination to deliver a great education for life, not just exams.

 ‘Well-paced and well-judged’ 11+ preparation.
 Parents and staff agree ‘children need to be in a good place academically and emotionally’ in order to do themselves justice.
 One year 6 pupil told us that there were times it was ‘a bit stressful’ but added, ‘We all got through it together.’
 Another simply said that it was ‘enjoyable and fun’.
 That viewpoint something of a first, in our experience.
 Efforts to discourage tutoring seem to be pretty successful.
 A father claimed, ‘the parents are just not like that!’ and anyway, ‘You don’t need a tutor when it is all given as part of the service.’
-Booster classes (including English with the head) before school plus interventions during the day in the run up to the exams.
+Booster classes before school plus interventions during the day in the run up to the exams.
 Deputy head does practice interviews with all children.

 Committee system in year 6 avoids the need for head boys and girls, prefects and suchlike.
 Collaboration is key and disappointment is avoided but ‘the natural leaders rise to the challenge’ in the sports, eco, community and fundraising, or Roche Approach committees.
 Pupil voice (school council) provides another opportunity for children to influence school life and feel they have a say.
 Recent new playground equipment is thanks to their endeavours.